ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

   override the name (for example to use "libfreetype.so.6" instead of libfreetype.so on Linux).

   This value should not include a leading dot.
-If undefined or empty, the default_output_extension specified on the tool will be used.
+If undefined, the default specified on the tool will be used.
+If set to the empty string, no output extension will be used.

-  The output_extension will be used in the "{{output_extension}}" expansion which the linker tool will generally use to specify the output file name.
+  The output_extension will be used to set the "{{output_extension}}" expansion which the linker tool will generally use to specify the output file name.
 See "gn help tool".